 \subsubsection{``Unprincipled'' Forgetting}

-The trajectory of $\boldsymbol\phi$ evolves smoothly down the slopes of $V$; at some time step $T$, the values nearest $\boldsymbol\phi_T$ are usually $\boldsymbol\phi_{T-1}, \boldsymbol\phi_{T-2}$, etc. By Equation \eqref{V_correlations}, $V_T$ and its derivatives are thus most highly constrained by $V_{T-1}, V_{T-2}$, etc., and their derivatives.
-Similarly, if $T \gg 0$, then $V_T$ is unlikely to be highly constrained by early data.
-It is worth asking: how much of the information contained in $\boldsymbol\Gamma$ contributes a non-negligible constraint on new data?
+The trajectory of $\boldsymbol\phi$ evolves smoothly down the slopes of $V$; at some time step $T$, the values nearest $\boldsymbol\phi_T$ are usually $\boldsymbol\phi_{T-1}, \boldsymbol\phi_{T-2}$, etc. By Equation \eqref{eq:covariance_matrix}, $V_T$ and its derivatives are thus most highly constrained by $V_{T-1}, V_{T-2}$, etc., and their derivatives.
+Similarly, if $\boldsymbol{\phi}$ travels long distances during its evolution, then $V_T$ is unlikely to be strongly constrained by early data.
+How much of the information contained in $\boldsymbol\Gamma$ contributes a non-negligible constraint on new data?
 It is possible that early, weak constraints can be deleted while retaining the recent, relevant core of $\boldsymbol\Gamma$ and therefore increasing the efficiency of solving for $\boldsymbol\phi$.
 We detail this forgetting method below, labeled ``unprincipled'' because the decision about which entries in $\boldsymbol{v}$ to forget is made in an \textit{ad hoc} manner.